Hi, My name is Cindy. I designed this page for my friends and clients.

 Dietitian or Nutritionist?
-Will the real nutrition expert please stand up?
+Will the real nutrition expert please

 By Natalie Adams RD, LDN, CDE and Cynthia York-Camden, MS, RD, LDN